Akash-M/Kubernetes-Helm/Loading_Multiple_Files/README.md

 The Glob type allows us to read multiple files as mentioned in the helm [documentation](https://github.com/helm/helm/blob/master/docs/chart_template_guide/accessing_files.md)

-* Step 5: Run the command to check if it loads the data from the json files correctly
+  5: Run the command to check if it loads the data from the json files correctly
 ```helm install charts/ --dry-run --debug```.
 You should be able to see the data from the json files loaded in the output as follows:
 ```